Start a ClojureScript App from Scratch

 Hot Module Reloading

-Hot Module Reloading (HMR) is the holy grail of React development.
-So much so that it is often spoken in the same breath as if the two are co-dependent, yet the two are not joined in any way.
+Hot Module Reloading (HMR) is the "killer feature" of React development.
+So much so that HMR and React are often spoken in the same breath as if the two are linked in some way.
+The two are separate things entirely though.
+Truth is, as long as you write reloadable code, you can achieve HMR.

 Step 11 - Refactor for Figwheel